 Hearths can be at various levels.
 The diagram here shows the different ways a hearth can be placed by your firebox.
 It is very important for us to know where in relation to your fireplace your hearth is.

 Measuring Your Zero Clearance Fireplace

 Measuring your prefab fireplace is different from a masonry fireplace.
-Using the images and information below, this can help you make it easier to measure your fireplace.
+Using the images and information below, can help you make it easier to measure your fireplace.

 85% of pre-fab fireplaces can be measured using this image here.